jseobyun/WarpHE4D_ReFLAME/README.md

 ## Acknowledgement

 - I sincerely thank [large-steps](https://github.com/rgl-epfl/large-steps-pytorch), whose work was of great help and inspiration.
 I strongly encourage everyone to read this outstanding paper!
 - I also appreciate to [DWpose](https://github.com/IDEA-Research/DWPose).
-It was the final piece that refined eye and mouth regions."
+It was the final piece that refined eye and mouth regions.
+- The sources of visualizations are [FaceScape](https://facescape.nju.edu.cn/), [FaceVerse](https://github.com/LizhenWangT/FaceVerse), [NPHM](https://github.com/SimonGiebenhain/NPHM) datasets.
+I truly appreciate to authors.

 ## Notification